 In a slightly jarring exception, the exterior of the mosque boasts surfaces finished in titanium, which highlight the honey-coloured granite.
 The Hassan II mosque took a staggering 50 million hours and 35 000 workers to build, resulting in one of the best examples of traditional Moorish architecture blended with modern infrastructure and technology on the planet.
 It is the perfect way to end our incredible arts tour of Morocco.

 I adore Moroccan architecture.
+Especially in imperial cities.
 The intricate detail that goes into every undertraining.
 I love the arched doorways and the way that the mosaics seem to swim and change shape before your eyes.

 I love the tall, elegant minarets, from which the Imams send their call at sundown.
 I love the ancient buildings of Rabat and Fez who have guarded their inhabitants for a thousand years.
 But most of all, I love the way that modern Morocco reflects its past, and joins with it to form one seamless stream.